-Environmental models often suffer from structural errors due to inadequate and/or over simplified characterization of the underlying physics.
-In this paper, we presented an approach which allows us to take into account non-parametrically both random and in particular systematic model error in data assimilation using an unbalanced Optimal Mass Transport (OMT) metric.
-Using 1-D and 2-D advection-diffusion dynamics, we specifically elaborated on the effectiveness of the OMT-metric for tackling systematic model error.
+Environmental models often suffer from structural errors due to inadequate and/or oversimplified characterization of the underlying physics.
+In this paper, we presented an approach for variational data assimilation which allows taking into account non-parametrically random as well as systematic model errors via an unbalanced optimal mass transport (OMT) metric.
+Using 1-D and 2-D advection-diffusion dynamics, we specifically elaborated on the effectiveness of the OMT-metric for tackling systematic model errors.
 We also showed that the OMT-metric in combination with $\ell_1$ -regularization can be very useful for estimation of state variables exhibiting singular structures with a sparse representation in a properly chosen transform domain, e.g., in a derivative domain.

-The formalism proposed in here can be considered as an extension to the classic variational data assimilation that can allow us to non-parametrically account for the model systematic error in data assimilation.
+The approach proposed herein can be seen as extending the classical variational data assimilation formalism of estimating the true state by balancing the error between the background state and the true state (xb and x0, respectively) and the error between predicted states and observations (xi and yi's) within the assimilation window, by adding dynamic exibility in dening the model error.
+OMT penalizes intrinsic discrepancies in the drift and diffusion of mass as opposed to the point-wise comparison in other metrics such as when using a quadratic metric.
+Thus, by replacing the quadratic, appropriate for Gaussian random additive error, with the OMT metric, one can non-parametrically account for structural model errors and, hence, systematic deviations of the predicted state from the observations.
 We suggest that the proposed OMT-equipped variational data assimilation formalism has the potential to handle problems with complicated model error dynamics and deserves further study both in theory and in its application to geophysical data assimilation problems.

+Acknowledgments

-Acknowledgments.
-This work has been partially supported by NASA (GPM award NNX10AO12G, and an Earth and Space Science Fellowship-NNX12AN45H to the third author), NSF (Grant ECCS 1027696), AFOSR (Grant FA9550-12-1-0319), and the Ling and Vincentine Hermes-Luh Endowments.
+This work has been partially supported by NASA (GPM award NNX10AO12G, and an Earth and Space Science Fellowship NNX12AN45H to A. M. Ebtehaj), NSF (grant ECCS 1027696), AFOSR (grant FA9550-12-1-0319), and the Ling and Vincentine Hermes-Luh Endowments.